diovisgood/diovisgood.github.io/_posts/2022-06-20-text-embeddings.md

 ### Cons

+1. Sometimes text embedding methods struggle to deal with negation.
+   For example: `I like coffee` and `I do not like coffee` can produce text embeddings, which are located very close to each other in the embeddings space, despite having an opposite meaning.

-1. The number of dimensions of embeddings is fixed.
+2. The number of dimensions of embeddings is fixed.
    We still do not know what is the optimal dimensionality to describe the world, nor how to add new dimensions to already pre-trained word embeddings, if we find out it is not enough.
    A typical NLP system lacks any tools to change embeddings dimensionality.

-2. Text embedding are fixed.
+3. Text embedding are fixed.
    Because they are produced by a model with fixed weights on the base of word embeddings, which are also fixed.
    A typical NLP system lacks any tools to adjust model weights to new information.
    This is different from how human brain is changing when it grasps new ideas and concepts.